 On Wed, Sep 27, 2017 at 7:36 AM, Steve wrote:

 I have a question about my charging unit on my Duffy Electric Boat.
 Would the charging indicator light show a solid green if the battery compartment filled with water and the batteries had been totally submerged in water for three days or would it show a blinking green or red or nothing at all?

 On Wed, Sep 27, 2017 at 7:52 AM, Pete wrote:

 Wow!
 Interesting question.
-Actually I do not know , never had the opportunity to determine what would happen if…. the green light by manufacturers specifications represents charge complete status… all flashing indicators will mean there is some kind of fault. easiest way to determine if the batteries have shorted out and you cant determine by a visual alone is to put a volt meter on them… check voltage and then load test each with a load tester that can reach the advertised Ah rating on the battery.
+Actually we do not know-we never had the opportunity to determine what would happen in that situation.
+The green light by manufacturers specifications represents a charge complete status.
+Flashing indicators will mean there is some kind of fault.
+The easiest way to determine if the batteries have shorted out and you can’t determine by a visual alone is to put a volt meter on them.
+Check voltage and then load test each with a load tester that can reach the advertised Ah rating on the battery.
 In your Duffy boat you probably have a bunch of 6 volt batteries which are usually between 220-230Ah each.
-Most common is the Trojan T-105 which is a 225 Ah Battery
+The most common is the Trojan T-105 which is a 225 Ah battery.

 Hopefully this was helpful.